teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 ## Breaking text into sentences

 We return to Regular Expressions a third time, but this time we use a different tool with further functionalities.
 We use it to divide the text into more lines, to make it easier to extract those containing the word "death."
 Here, punctuation is a helpful stop point.
 We use full stops to indicate a sentence, which will not be perfectly accurate but sufficient for this case.
 We then add a line break after the full stops to get complete sentences.
 Of course, you could spend more time on this and make it neater.
+Make sure to use not the last input but the poems without a hyperlink, but including punctuation.
+It will not work if the text contains no more full stops.

 > <hands-on-title> Rearrange Poem One </hands-on-title>
 >
-> 1. Run {% icon workflow-run %} {% tool [Replace](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_find_and_replace/9.5+galaxy2) %} with the following parameters:
+> 1. Run {% icon workflow-run %} {% tool [Replace parts of text](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_find_and_replace/9.5+galaxy2) %} with the following parameters:
->    - {% icon param-file %} *"File to process"*: `3: Remove beginning on data 1`
+>    - {% icon param-file %} *"File to process"*: `SoY_Cheap_Repo.txt`
 >    - In *"Find and Replace"*:
 >        - {% icon param-repeat %} *"Insert Find and Replace"*
 >            - *"Find pattern"*: `\.`